 Share this post:

 The .950 JDJ Fat Mac was developed by the cartridge’s namesake and president of SSK Industries, J.D.
 Jones.
 It is 20x110mm Vulcan Cannon cartridge shortened and then necked down to .950 caliber.
-It's is so large it had to receive an ATF “Sporting Use Exception” from the ATF to avoid be classified as a Destructive Device.
+The .950 JDJ is so large it had to receive an ATF “Sporting Use Exception” from the ATF to avoid being classified as a Destructive Device.
 Only three rifles were made by SSK to fire this mammoth round.

 The .950 JDJ Fat Mac is one such rifle.
 Absolutely pushing the boundaries of small arms, this massive single shot collector firearm is host to a collection of features designed to mitigate its powerful recoil.
 First, it is bedded in a bench rest stock, so shooters can more easily utilize a shooting platform of sorts.
-Second, it is fitted with a gargantuan muzzle break, nearly as large in diameter as a 2-liter soda bottle.
+Second, the .950 JDJ rifle is fitted with a gargantuan muzzle break, nearly as large in diameter as a 2-liter soda bottle.
 Lastly, this leviathan long gun tips the Toledos at a whopping 61 pounds!
-No wonder it needed a bench rest stock.
+No wonder it needs a bench rest stock.

 Here was the bad boy of the bunch.
 Modeled after a rifle made for the Maharaja of Rewa, India, this rifle was made by gunsmith Ken Owen of Memphis, Tennessee in the early 1990s.
 He produced only six such rifles and is quoted as stating each massive double rifle took approximately 1,000 man hours to produce.
 A quick glance gives an immediate impression: it’s short, stocky, beautiful, and my-god-how-big-are-those-barrels?